Breast Lift (with or without implants)

 Mona Lisa Laser

 If you’re a good candidate for vaginal laser treatments, you’ll need a series of treatments over several months, plus maintenance treatments to sustain results.
-Each treatment session will take approx. 10-20 minutes, although timing may vary slightly.
+Each treatment session will take approximately 10-20 minutes, although the timing may vary slightly.

-You’ll often start with the recommended 3 to 5 sessions, with each session being 2-4 weeks a part.
-Following the initial 3-5 sessions, it is highly recommended that you have 1 to 2 skin-stimulating maintenance sessions each year, depending on how you respond to the treatment.
+You’ll often start with 3 to 5 sessions, with each session being 2-4 weeks apart.
+Following the initial 3-5 sessions, we highly recommend that you have 1 to 2 skin-stimulating maintenance sessions each year, depending on how you respond to the treatment.